Romarheimsfjorden

 Romarheimsfjorden is a fjord in Vestland county, Norway.
-The fjord flows through the municipalities of Modalen, Alver, and Osterøy.
+The fjord flows through Modalen Municipality, Alver Municipality, and Osterøy Municipality.

 The western end of the fjord lies near the island of Hokøy where the fjord flows in to the Osterfjorden on its way out to sea.
-The fjord extends eastward from Hokøy for 11 km along the border of Alver and Osterøy municipalities before entering Modalen where it continues to the Mostraumen, a 60 m wide channel that is 650 m long.
+The fjord extends eastward from Hokøy for 11 km along the border of Alver Municipality and Osterøy Municipality before entering Modalen Municipality where it continues to the Mostraumen, a 60 m wide channel that is 650 m long.
 On the other side of the channel, the fjord continues for another 18 km where it is usually called the Mofjorden.
 That fjord ends at the village of Mo.